mobile View, to the German Version tap the flag

 1953 · United Kingdom grants limited self administration

-1st of January in 1958 · formation of the West Indian Federation (confederation of nearly all British possessions in the Caribic)
+1st of January in 1958 · formation of the Federation of the West Indies (confederation of nearly all British possessions in the Caribic)

 1961 · granting of expanded self administration